 Example 4: UML Class Diagram

 This example shows the UML Class Diagram.
-The ConceptDraw PRO provides wide opportunities for easily and quickly drawing UML class diagrams of any difficulty using the predesigned vector objects from the Rapid UML Solution libraries.
+The ConceptDraw DIAGRAM provides wide opportunities for easily and quickly drawing UML class diagrams of any difficulty using the predesigned vector objects from the Rapid UML Solution libraries.

 Example 5: UML Use Case Diagram